zuplo/docs/docs/articles/add-api-to-backstage.md

 ## Optional: Reusing your API across Backstage catalogs

-If you do not wish to directly add your Zuplo API to your backstage `entities.yaml`, you can instead add the entity definition to your Zuplo repository directly, and sync it with backstage using their github integration.
+If you don't wish to directly add your Zuplo API to your backstage `entities.yaml`, you can instead add the entity definition to your Zuplo repository directly, and sync it with backstage using their GitHub integration.
 You will still need to follow steps 1 & 2 from the guide above.

 ### 1/ Add `catalog-info.yaml` to your Zuplo Repository